 Reports are submitted either to your Alberta Transportation Regional Office or online through the Municipal Grants Management Application system.
+The municipalities shall advise their respective Regional Office of any online submissions made through the Municipal Grants Management Application system.

 Reports are due upon project completion.
 Failure to provide a final report may result in the municipality not being considered for STIP funding in the future.